What is flaxseed oil?

 When oils are added to dried dog food in the manufacturing process they become oxidised due to being heated and thus provide no nutritional value.
 Oils that are added to home cooked foods have the same fate as do any manufactured complete foods that are prepared and then frozen as they lose their EFA’s through the thawing process because they have been subject to light and air.
 Therefore, oils need to be taken in the 'raw' state in order for them to be beneficial to health.

 More information on the importance of EFA's

-EFAs are fat carried nutrients that every mammal needs to maintain healthy function and structure of smooth muscle organs (heart, reproductive system), to protect and build liver cells and to maintain healthy skin, coat and build strong joint tissues.
-They have also been linked to retinal development and are responsible for the synthesis and modulation of prostaglandins - chemicals that serve as mediators of various psychological processes in the body.
+EFAs are fat carried nutrients that every mammal needs to maintain healthy function and structure of smooth muscle organs (heart, reproductive system), for healthy liver cells and to maintain healthy skin, coat and build strong joint tissues.
+They have also been linked to retinal development and are responsible for the synthesis of prostaglandins - chemicals that serve as mediators of various psychological processes in the body.
 Prostaglandins act upon smooth muscle contractions of the heart and digestive tract, the initiation and regulation of inflammatory responses and inhibit excessive clotting of the blood.

 Flaxseed oil on it's own can oxidise and go rancid quite quickly.
 However, because we add between 20-25% of fresh herbal tinctures to the oil, it is stabilised to maintain its freshness.
 This is certified by an independent DEFRA approved laboratory.Flaxseed oil contains little or no lignans which are present in the flaxseed itself.
 Lignans contain phytoestrogens which are hormones and although flaxseed oil contains very few of these hormones, it is not recommended that pregnant or nursing dogs take any flaxseed oil supplement.